BSc (Hons) Digital Business and Information Systems with a Year in Industry

 Teaching and Learning

-You’ll have plenty of opportunities to learn and practise professional skills such as report writing and oral presentations.
-You’ll also work on a real-world project to make recommendations around analysis, design and implementation to UEA or a local organisation.
+You’ll have plenty of opportunities to learn and practice professional skills such as report writing and oral presentations.

 Assessment

 Like your first year, you’ll have a mixture of individual and group assessments.
-The balance of assessment types varies according to the options chosen.
-Additionally, there is a synoptic project, covering material from all modules.
+The balance of assessment types varies according to the optional modules you choose.

 Structure

-Subject to successfully passing your company of choice’s selection procedure, you’ll spend 9-12 months working in industry to gain real life experience of working within the field of Business and IT.
-Our well-established commercial connections throughout the UK and beyond will help you secure the best possible placement for you.
+Subject to successfully passing your company of choice’s selection procedure, you’ll spend 9-12 months working in industry to gain real life experience of Business and IT.
+Our well-established commercial connections can help you secure the best possible placement for you.
 Positions are usually paid, but the amounts may vary.

 Compulsory Modules